elifry/gavin/README.md

 It uses `tokio` to perform all operations asynchronously in parallel to speed up the process.

 The CLI is built with `clap` and the data is stored in a `sqlite` database.
+Configuration settings such as valid states are stored in a `gavinconfig.yml` file.

 ## Future work